JoWooD: History

-In August 2005, JoWooD attempted to end their development agreement with developer Perception Pty because of a lack of quality on their "Stargate SG-1" product.
+In January 2005, JoWooD exited the game development industry and shuttered all of their in-house studios.
+JoWooD Ebensee and Wings Simulations closed in January and Massive Development followed suit in May.
+In May, JoWooD signed a distribution deal with Nobilis for distribution of titles in Spain and Portugal.
+In August, they attempted to end their development agreement with developer Perception Pty because of a lack of quality on their "Stargate SG-1" product.
 JoWooD carried out this action believing they owned the licence for the game Stargate SG-1: The Alliance, which was disputed by Perception.
+In October, they once again extended their distribution deal with Koch Media to include co-publication of select JoWooD titles under the Deep Silver label.